Chapman James Clare: Naval officer

 Clare became a member of the Western Australian Coal Board in 1917.

 While the Empire of Japan was an Allied country at the time, on 20 November 1917, a battery at Fremantle Harbour fired a shell as the Japanese cruiser Yahagi.
 The shell fell within 300 m of Yahagi.
 Clare, as commander of the Western Australian Naval District attempted to explain the incident, but was the situation became politicised for several reasons.
 While Japanese forces had earlier captured the German colony of Tsingtao, and the Imperial Japanese Navy had frequently escorted Australian and other Allied vessels in the Pacific, Indian Ocean and Mediterranean theatres, as well as performing patrol duties, some Allied governments, including that of Australia, maintained an official ban on immigration by people of non-European descent, under racially discriminatory laws; in theory, all Japanese citizens were affected by these laws.
 In addition, Allied governments had blocked Japanese offers to join front-line combat operations in other parts of the world.
 Furthermore, politicians and the press in Allied countries down-played the Japanese contribution.
 Admiral Kazuyoshi Yamaji, who had ejected Clare's explanation, eventually received a full apology.

 After the war, Clare was district naval officer of South Australia until his retirement in July 1919.

 In 1919 Clare proposed the coastwatchers organisation, a volunteer force of government employees that watched for suspicious shipping or aircraft movements along the north coast of Australia.
-His proposal was accepted and extended to cover the Soloman Islands and Papua New Guinea.
+His proposal was accepted and extended to cover the Solomon Islands and Papua New Guinea.

 The organisation was to play an important role during World War II (1939–1945).